 - Bats hibernate upside down between November and March, maintaining a constant body temperature and living off stored fat.

-- The lifespan of a bat varies from five years to several decades depending on the species: Common Pipistrelles can live for 4-5 years.
+- The lifespan of a bat varies from five years to several decades depending on the species: common Pipistrelles can live for 4-5 years.

 - Bats have sensitive eyes and can see in monochrome to find prey undetected at night.

-- They use echolocation to identify objects, producing sound waves from the nose or mouth at frequencies which are outside the human hearing range.
+- They use echolocation to identify objects, producing sound waves from the nose or mouth at frequencies that are outside the human hearing range.
 The sound bounces off objects and back to the bat to help them navigate.